n-szulc/fingeRNAt/README.md

 > **_NOTE:_** In case of ion- and water-mediated interactions, two rows will correspond to one such interaction: (i) ligand - ion/water molecule and (ii) ion/water molecule - RNA/DNA.
 Therefore in case (i) ion/water molecule is treated as the receptor and in case (ii) as the ligand.

-> **_NOTE 2:_** We refer to ligands as structures from ligands' file `-l`, as water molecules and inorganic ions are supposed to be provided in the RNA/DNA pdb/mol2 file.
+> **_NOTE 2:_** We refer to ligands as structures from ligands' file `-l`, as water molecules and inorganic ions are supposed to be provided in the RNA/DNA input pdb file.

 The following data are saved in `-detail` mode: